232202 - EverTag Connectivity Module Base PCB WIFI¶

 UART1 on Former SPI Pins

 UART1 TX/RX are assigned to P0.03/P0.04 (formerly SPI CLK/MISO on 230220).
 ESP32_RESET is on P1.10 (formerly SPI MOSI).
-These reassignments free SAADC-capable pins P1.11/P1.13/P1.14 for the occupancy sensor on 232204.
+These reassignments free SAADC-capable pins P1.11/P1.13/P1.14 for future sensor use (e.g. on 232204 Bat+Radar).
 Directions are preserved: P0.03 output→output, P0.04 input→input, P1.10 output→output.
 P1.08 (formerly SPI CS) remains unassigned on this board.

 3.5 ESP32 Control Signals¶